maheshsv/til/design_patterns/ioc.md

 end
 ```

-In this case we don't call `ClientsController` ourselve.
+In this case we don't call `ClientsController` by ourselves.
 It's called by the framework, that's **Inversion of Control**.

 > Inversion of Control is a key part of what makes a framework different to a library.